Hadchit: Political role

 Hadchit played an important role in leading the society although this role opposes the Maronites’ firm beliefs and the village's traditions.
 In the era of Major Abdul Mon’em Bin Assaf, the Jacobeans entered the society after it won over the grace of Major Bin Assaf who quarreled with the Patriarch.
 In attempt to reinforce his religious and political position, he called for some Jacobeans, and among them Hajj Hassan and made Hadsheet as their lodge.
 Among the Jacobeans who came to the village is the Priest Hanna who distinguished himself by changing the religious motives and trying to establish a laic law for the region's government with the support of the Major, as well as his brothers, Priest Elija who became a bishop and Chidiak Gerges.

 The most prominent family of Hadchit is the house of Sheikh Mansour El Khoury, which had a very important role in the history of Hadchit and the Caza of Bcharri.

-Many other prominent figures in the history of Hadchit were Sheikh Youssef El Khoury, known for his political influence in Northern Lebanon and Admiral Sheikh Antonio Ramon El Khoury Younes (Jūri Yunis), who had a great role in the politics of Venezuela in the mid 1900s.
+Many other prominent figures in the history of Hadchit were Sheikh Antoine El Khoury and Sheikh Raymond El Khoury, sons of Mansour.
+Also, Sheikh Youssef El Khoury, known for his political influence in Northern Lebanon and Admiral Sheikh Antonio Ramon El Khoury Younes (Jūri Yunis), who had a great role in the politics of Venezuela in the mid 1900s.

 The El Khoury Sheikhs of Hadchit's lineage goes back to the late 1700s, when they were endowed with their nobility title by the Ottoman Empire.

 Economic status of Hadchit

 The main source of economy in Hadchit society was agriculture.
 Therefore, irrigation channels were built as well as agrarian networks.
 Among its important products are apple, pear, etc...
 Although the industry in Hadchit is still at the rise of its progress, it is mostly active in the construction field and some craftworks as well as the production of alcoholic beverages.

+Hadchit is becoming a sport centre as it offers climbers a unique climbing experience with the scenery of the Valley of Qadisha.

+Demographics

+In 2014 Christians made up 99.50% of registered voters in Hadchit.
+96.28% of the voters were Maronite Catholics.